-• Strongly Agree 11 37%
+• Strongly Agree 8 33%

-• Agree 11 37%
+• Agree 10 42%

-• Neutral 8 26%
+• Neutral 6 25%

 • Disagree 0 0%

 • Strongly Disagree 0 0%

-• Gateways are no longer the method of design in FASI(S).
-Perhaps the SIDs should be deconflicted from arrivals transitions.
+Gateways are no longer the method of design in FASI(S).
+Perhaps the SIDs should • be deconflicted from arrivals transitions.

 DPs 13, 14 and 15 have been amalgamated into an overarching Systemisation Design Principle.
 This has been done to make the DPs more manageable to take forward to the options development phase.
 The suggestion to reword this DP to better reflect current methods of design has also been captured in the new DP.
+From the feedback including the individuals comments we can see that stakeholders on the ground are much less concerned with technical matters.
+A much larger portion answered that they were neutral to this DP, once again this highlights the difference in importance of certain matters to different stakeholders.